With a chitter, a chatter, a blink of the eye

 And the woodland’s the place where we all congregate.

-But at sunrise we’ll leave our safe woodland home
+But at sunrise we’ll fly from our safe woodland home

-And back to the world of you humans we’ll roam.
+And then back to the world of you humans we’ll roam.

 With a chitter and chatter, you’ll know who’re around: